-Today, an art galleries, a restaurant, a clinic, a number of private residences, and Juddville Lutheran Church make up this crossroads community.
-Peninsula Players Theatre in the Garden, the oldest outdoor theatre in the United States, is located on the waterfront, to the west, at the end of Peninsula Players Road.
+Today, two art galleries, a restaurant, a number of private residences, and Juddville Lutheran Church make up this crossroads community.
+Peninsula Players Theatre in the Garden, the oldest outdoor theatre in the United States, is located on the waterfront to the west at the end of Peninsula Players Road.